WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Practical Considerations

 \subsection{Noisy Data: Ping-Pong Effects}

-When a stationary device sees multiple APs with similar RSSI values, it may switch back and forth between them, causing a ``ping-pong'' effect.
-The noise from this effect can resemble network activity despite the absence of user interactions.
-To avoid such instances, we groups APs in an area, such as a dorm floor, and filters out patterns that resemble ping-pongs between nearby APs.
-To demonstrate the heuristic, consider user P11 from our user study, whose phone exhibits significant ping pong noise.
-Figure \ref{fig:userpingpong} illustrates a user's WiFi activity from different APs.
+\transhealth{When a stationary device is within the range of connecting to several APs with similar signal strengths, it may connect with one AP.
+However, the connection can also switch back and forth between different APs, causing a spectrum handoff known as the ``ping-pong'' effect.} The noise from this effect can resemble network activity despite the absence of user interactions. \transhealth{To avoid errors as a result of ping-pong effects}, we group APs in an area, such as a dorm floor, and filter out patterns that resemble ping-pongs between nearby APs.

+Consider user P11, whose phone exhibits significant ping pong noise, as shown in Figure \ref{fig:userpingpong}.
 We observe multiple ping-ponging events between 3:00 am - 4:00 am, but the connection remains consistent with the primary AP throughout the rest of the sleep period.
-Without our heuristic, \wisleeps would have predicted sleep only after the connection stabilizes at 4:00 am, with a 45 minutes delay from the actual sleep time (instead of 3:00 am which is closer to true value).
+Without our heuristic, \wisleeps would have predicted sleep only after the connection stabilizes at 4:00 am, with a 45 minutes delay from the actual sleep time (instead of 3:00 am, closer to the actual value).